All Episodes

 It can't exist.

-Because we know Steele didn't believe his own dossier.
+There can be no verification document that made them confident because we know Steele didn't believe his own dossier.

-And we know he had an agenda, and he was being paid to print this by four different outlets.
+And he was being paid to print this by four different outlets.

-We know that Paige worked also not only with McCabe and Strzok, but also with Bruce Orr at the DOJ.
+We know that Paige worked also not only with McCabe and Strzok, but also with Bruce Orr at the DOJ and at least five years and had met his wife Nellie, who was getting paid by Fusion GPS.

-See, it's all incestuous here.
+See, it's all incestuous Here.

-And, you know, just to give you some of the highlights, Paige kind of puts all the focus on the Department of Justice.
+And just to give you some of the highlights, Paige kind of puts all the focus on the Department of Justice.

-And then she went on to say that the notion there might be more emails that have not previously been seen that existed on Hillary Clinton's email server, just simply don't even enter into the realm of the same room with seriousness based on a charge that we now know was governed with fake, fraudulent bought and paid for information.
+And then she went on to say that the notion there might be more emails that have not previously been seen that existed on Hillary Clinton's email server just simply don't even enter into the realm of the same room with seriousness based on a charge that we now know was governed with fake, fraudulent, bought and paid for information.

 But the problem for them is their story doesn't add up because they were warned from the get-go not to trust the dossier.